 People Cannot Build Community

 It is certainly true that God works in people, in all men and women.
 But as soon as this truth is exaggerated to the point where we believe solely in ourselves and other human beings, we are on the wrong track.
-We must believe in God in such a way that not the individual but God is in the center, and that individuals join with each other in submitting to His will.
+We must believe in God in such a way that not the individual but God is in the center, and that individuals join with each other in submitting to his will.
 God’s will can then work in us and through us, and we ourselves become so transparent – like a window – that our own human life no longer matters at all: God’s working is all that is seen.
 I do not believe community can come into being in any other way.
-No matter how humble, dedicated, and unassuming a person may be, he cannot build community in his own strength.
-(2 Cor.
-12:9)
+No matter how humble, dedicated, and unassuming people may be, they cannot build community in their own strength (2 Cor.
+12:9).